Mathematics MS Degree

 Earn a Graduate Math Degree to Meet Growing Market Demand

-The master in mathematics degree program at The University of Texas at Tyler is designed for graduate students who want to teach mathematics, pursue a doctoral degree or step into expanding employment opportunities in industry.
+The mathematics master of science degree program at The University of Texas at Tyler is designed for graduate students who want to teach mathematics, pursue a doctoral degree or step into expanding employment opportunities in industry.

 - Choose one of Texas’ most respected graduate degree programs in math: UT Tyler’s master’s in mathematics is renowned for its breadth and scope.